eProsima/Fast-DDS/doc/design/intra-process.md

 Also should explain there is another mechanism to read samples, using the function `wait_for_unread_samples()` from the user's thread and then taking/reading them.

 Current Reader API will be used by local writers to deliver data.
-The local writer will call `processDataMsg` and `processDataFragMsg` directly.
+The local writer will call `processDataMsg` directly.

 ## Readers: management of local writers
 When matching a writer, the reader should check if it is on the same process.

 **Considerations at destruction time**

-Until now a reader was safe to be destructed because we are sure any thread will access it.
+Until now a reader was safe to be destructed because we are sure that no thread will access it.
 This is possible because:

 * All events which use the reader were destructed first.
 Then the event thread will never access the reader.
-* The reader was deregistered from the `ReceiveResource` objects.
+* The reader was deregistered from the `ReceiverResource` objects.
 Then any reception thread will never access the reader.

 Now a reader can be accessed by a writer from the local process.
 But it was accessed if there was a match with the writer using discovery.
-Therefore, we are sure there will be an unmatch with the writer using discovery before the reader is destructed.
+Therefore, we should make sure there will be an unmatch with the writer using discovery before the reader is destructed.
 And this unmatch will be instantly because the EDP builtin endpoints will use intraprocess mechanism.

 ### StatefulReader
 No output traffic to local writers should be performed.
 * Changes on WriterProxy
     * `remote_locators_shrinked` should return an empty vector for local writers
-    * Timed events should never be started for local writers
+    * Timed event `heartbeat response` should never be started for local writers
+    * Timed event `initial acknack` should directly call `process_acknack` on the local writer

 ## Writers: management of local readers
 When matching a reader, the writer should check if it is on the same process.
 * No output traffic to local readers should be performed.
-* Samples are sent to local readers using `receive_local_writer_data`.
+* Samples are sent to local readers using `processDataMsg`.
-* When a local reader is matched, and transient_local durability is used, the reader automatically receives data with `receive_local_writer_data`.
+* When a local reader is matched, and transient_local durability is used, the reader should automatically receive data with `processDataMsg`.

 ### StatelessWriter
 * On ReaderLocator::start, no locators should be added when the reader is local

 ### StatefulWriter
 * Samples sent to local readers are automatically acknowledged
-* Gaps sent to local readers should use `receive_local_writer_gap`
+* Gaps sent to local readers should directly call `processGapMsg`
+* Heartbeats sent to local readers should directly call `processHeartbeatMsg`
-* Timed events should never be started for local readers
+* Timed events should never be started for local readers, except for an `initial heartbeat`

 ## Discovery process